atharphy/Ph2_ACF_monitoring_csv/docs/outerTracker/PStesting.md

 [02:11:01.000 --> 02:11:14.000]  I'm just going to move forward, but if I have any questions, just ask and stop me anytime.
 [02:11:14.000 --> 02:11:19.000]  Okay, so we're almost at the end.
 [02:11:19.000 --> 02:11:21.000]  Bit error rate test.
-[02:11:21.000 --> 02:11:34.000]  So this uses a functionality of the LPGVT in which we are able to inject pseudo random pattern that we refer to as PRBS.
+[02:11:21.000 --> 02:11:34.000]  So this uses a functionality of the LpGBT in which we are able to inject pseudo random pattern that we refer to as PRBS.
 [02:11:34.000 --> 02:11:44.000]  And these particular tests is done by pretending that the PRBS is generated by these lines.
 [02:11:44.000 --> 02:11:52.000]  And then these send all the way back to the FPGA, split back into the separated components of the line.
 [02:11:52.000 --> 02:12:02.000]  And then we check if the generated patterns matches the received pattern.